A Final Walkthrough Checklist to Keep You Focused Before You Buy That House

 Slaughter notes you might want to have your A/C unit serviced and the condensate line blown out.
 Depending on the climate where you live, dust can build up on the unit’s coils, causing issues later on.

-You will also want to confirm that the seller has taken all of their belongings; unless you are purchasing something already specified from the owner, if they do leave something behind, make note of it.
+You will also want to confirm that the seller has taken all of their belongings; unless you are purchasing something already specified by the owner, if they do leave something behind, make note of it.
 Even if you want to score a free sofa, issues with the previous owner wanting that item back or soliciting payment for it might emerge later.

 Cooking up trouble in the kitchen